Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 Mountaingrass is a participative event for performers and ticket buyers alike.

-Performers will usually have at least two performances, (and sometimes three), in different venues during the event.
+Performers usually have at least two performances, (and sometimes three), in different venues during the event.
 Concerts occur in the evenings and afternoons.
 Workshops are held on Saturday and Sunday mornings.

-Acts, whether booked for the concert program or not, are welcome to perform on our walk-up stage.
+All acts are welcome to perform on our walk-up stage.

 As Bluegrass and Old Time music are acoustic music forms, the festival encourages acoustic performances.
 Plugged-in or other non-acoustic instruments are discouraged.
 Professional sound engineers are available to provide microphone amplification.